oracle-livelabs/apex/event-mangement/5-chat-bot/5-chat-bot.md

 - Create an Event Assistant button in your APEX application.

-- Configure a Show AI Assistant dynamic action without using a RAG source.
+- Configure a Show AI Assistant trigger action without using a tool.

-- Create an AI Configuration and define a RAG Source to query event data.
+- Create an AI Agent and define a tool to query event data.

-- Connect the AI Configuration to the Show AI Assistant dynamic action so the chatbot fetches results exclusively from your event data source.
+- Connect the AI Agent to the Show AI Assistant trigger action so the chatbot fetches results exclusively from your event data source.

-## Task 1: Set Up Event Chat Assistant
+## Task 1: Create an Event Chat Assistant button

 1. Close the dialog box.
 From the runtime developer toolbar, navigate to **Page 3**.